How U.S.-born ice dancers ended up competing for South Korea

 "Despite the wardrobe malfunction, it was awesome," Min said of their Olympic debut.

-While they ended up in ninth place in the sport as a team, the duo from Detroit will step onto the ice on Monday for their next competition at the PyeongChang Olympics — and they will do so once again while representing South Korea.
+While they ended up in ninth place in the sport as a team, the duo from Detroit beat their own expectations of achieving better than 20th place for all three competitions.
+They placed 18th in the free dance competition on Tuesday and 16th in the short dance competition at the PyeongChang Olympics while representing South Korea.

+“We’re over the moon,” Gamelin told NBC News after the final competition on Tuesday.

 Both Gamelin, 24, and Min, 22, were born in the United States, but attaining dual citizenship from South Korea allowed them to vie for a spot on the country's figure skating team.
 Min, a Korean-American from Torrance, California, has been a dual citizen since 2011.